-Career Overview: Pharmacists provide wellness screenings, administer immunizations and dispense prescription medication, as well as offer their expertise in regards to prescription administration.
+Pharmacist Job Description: Pharmacists provide wellness screenings, administer immunizations, dispense prescription medication and offer expertise in regards to prescription medication

 Become a Pharmacist

 Pharmacists perform a variety of important pharmaceutical tasks including filling prescriptions, verifying instructions from Family Physicians and administering the correct doses of medication to prescribed patients.
 These professionals also advise patients on possible side effects and reactions medications may have, instruct patients on how to take their prescribed medication, administer immunizations (such as flu shots) and provide advice to patients regarding general health topics.
 In this career, professionals learn all of the pros and cons of pharmacy and the pros and cons of being a Pharmacist.